jgnunes/WSL/README.md

 Managemente actions and general notes on Windows Subsystem for Linux

 ## Integrate WSL with X11 server to support GUI applications
+Motivation:
-Motivation: connecting to a X11 server is essential to allow WSL to run GUI applications.
+Connecting to a X11 server is essential to allow WSL to run GUI applications.

 How:
 1. First, we need to have a X11 server installed.
 I've chosen [VcXsrv](https://sourceforge.net/projects/vcxsrv/).
 After following the installation, we need to locate the program in our local machine and Launch it (there may be a `XLaunch` icon in the installation directory).
 When launching it, select `Multiple windows` > `Start no client` and then make sure you select the `Disable access control` option.